Guide to the Next Generation of Hi-Fi Stereo Systems

 Network media players start from a component-type product, with a DAC included, to a stereo receiver that is a network player as well.
 As some of these products can be equipped with Apple AirPlay and Bluetooth, keep in mind it’s really the DLNA certification that allows the connectivity to play your high-resolution files across your network.
 The range of these products can be vast, but here are a few examples.

-A product with a small footprint, the Denon RCD-N7 is an all-in-one network media player that includes an iOS device dock, Internet radio streaming options, a CD Player with FLAC and FLAC HD support, and it can stream WMA lossless files over DLNA from your server.
-It also includes a DAC and a built-in amplifier with 65 Watts (at 4 Ohms) per side of output for you to connect speakers directly.
+A product with a small footprint, the Yamaha CRX-N560BL Network CD Receiver is an all-in-one network media player that includes Internet radio streaming options, a CD player with FLAC support, and Apple AirPlay support.
+It also includes a DAC and a built-in amplifier with 64 Watts (at 4 Ohms) per side of output for you to connect speakers directly.

 A newly released option that also has a small footprint is the Cambridge Audio Minx XI Digital Music System.
 It can stream 24-bit 96 kHz of compressed or uncompressed files wirelessly from your computer music library via the companion iOS or Android App over DLNA.
 With its built-in speakers, or connecting to your own amplifier, it can also play from services like Spotify and Rhapsody, though those services don’t offer high-definition file streaming.

-As mentioned above, you can also take the network receiver route, and purchase something like the Yamaha RX-V575 or Pioneer VSX-1123.
-The up side to these options is that it gets you into the Hi-Fi game with fewer components, as the receiver houses the DAC and an amplifier.
+As mentioned above, you can also take the network receiver route, and purchase something like the Yamaha AVENTAGE RX-A740 7.2 Channel Network AV Receiver or Pioneer VSX-1130-K 7.2-Channel Network AV Receiver.
+The up side to these options is that they get you into the Hi-Fi game with fewer components, as the receiver houses the DAC and an amplifier.
 It also enables you to connect to your home theater setup if a separate audio setup isn’t possible.
 However, as with any network player, you still always need to check compatibility with your files, as each brand and model has different compatibility, and you want to ensure your library will play correctly.

 Digital music may be the most popular option, but an interesting trend is the growing return of the turntable, also known as the "record player."
 Record stores are generally long gone, but availability has slowly crept back with old and new manufacturers responding to a newer market demand from consumers of all ages.
 While they have their own nostalgia, which may be part of the reason for their return, turntables are (by nature) analog and can reproduce frequencies well beyond CD quality, with the proper components.

 Turntables comprise several components: a platter, driven by a belt or directly from a motor; a tone arm; and a cartridge, which holds the stylus, or needle.
-The balance of the platter, the material and counterweight of the tonearm, even the material of the cartridge with the attached stylus, contribute to the sound reproduction that it can extract from a record.
+The balance of the platter, the material, and counterweight of the tonearm—even the material of the cartridge with the attached stylus—contribute to the sound reproduction that one can extract from a record.
 While the selection for turntables is much smaller than it was in the 1970s, several manufacturers have offerings that will meet your needs.

-Music Hall Audio is a brand that offers a modern aesthetic in precise and elegant construction for their turntables.
-Their mmf series features several concepts that cater to the Hi-Fi listener.
-Their entry model, the mmf2.2, features a one-piece tonearm, an isolated asynchronous motor, and a two-speed pulley.
+Music Hall Audio is a brand that offers a modern aesthetic in precise and elegant construction for its turntables.
+The mmf series features several concepts that cater to the Hi-Fi listener.
+The entry model, the mmf2.2, features a one-piece tonearm, an isolated asynchronous motor, and a two-speed pulley.
 The mmf5.1 takes this a step further by employing a 2-plinth design to aid in reduction of the operational vibration that affects sound pickups.
 It also features a Mojo cartridge (which is designed by Ortofon) and a Fritz Gyger FG70 Diamond Stylus for even more optimal pickup of audio.
 The flagship model mmf-11.1 is a premium choice, which has 4-plinth construction in which the tonearm is mounted on the second level, not the first.
-It also features magnetic-levitation isolation on the bottom plinth to even reduce further vibrations as well as the tone arm being made of carbon fiber, and a microprocessor-controlled flywheel fly system for optimal speed accuracy.
+It also features magnetic-levitation isolation on the bottom plinth to further reduce vibrations, as well as the tone arm being made of carbon fiber, and a microprocessor-controlled flywheel fly system for optimal speed accuracy.

 What are good choices for speakers?